 Module names change when you use the poption.
-Input modules should be preceded by (in:), processing modules by proc: and output modules by (out:).
+Input modules should be preceded by in:, processing modules by processing modules by processing modules by out:.

-4.4.1 Input modules
+4.5.1 Input modules

 Input and output modules use file extension names to determine the correct module to use.
 Not every module is capable of reading high-order information, where it exists.
 The table below indicates support currently implemented.